AlexisTM/fun-together/README.md

 #### tls

 In a wim, I quickly made a TLS feature based on `rustls`, following the example in [hyper-rustls](https://github.com/rustls/hyper-rustls/tree/main/examples).
 Only later on I understood this was the responsibilty of the cloud service (or nginx or other) in most cases.
+I have no clue what I am doing 🙈